babyGPT (version 1.1.3, 2025-September-16)

 DEALING WITH THE PROBLEM OF CONTEXT DISRUPTION CAUSED BY THE "<SOS>" TOKEN:

-What comes in the way of training babyGPT are the textual discontinuities created
+What comes in the way of training babyGPT well are the textual discontinuities

-by how a batch is constructed for each new iteration of training.
-As explained
+created by how a batch is constructed for each new iteration of training.
+As

-elsewhere in this doc page, the list of all the documents in the training corpus
+explained elsewhere in this doc page, the list of all the documents in the

-is first randomized and then divided into a number of token streams, with one
+training corpus is first randomized and then divided into a number of token

-stream for each batch instance.
-(This randomization of the files and the
+streams, with one stream for each batch instance.
+(This randomization of the

-division into token streams is carried out afresh at the beginning of each
+files and the division into token streams is carried out afresh at the beginning

-epoch.)
-Subsequently, when a fresh batch is needed, for each batch instance you
+of each epoch.)
+Subsequently, when a fresh batch is needed, for each batch

-"draw" from its corresponding stream a max_seq_length number of tokens.
-The
+instance you "draw" from its corresponding stream a "Context Window" number of

-special <SOS> token is placed at the beginning of each such token stream segment
+tokens.
+The special <SOS> token is placed at the beginning of each such token

-This insertion of the <SOS> and <EOS> tokens disrupts the continuity of the token
+This insertion of the <SOS> token disrupts the continuity of the token streams,

-which is to learn the continuity properties.
-Since the narrative continuity
+which is to learn the continuity properties of the text.
+Since these continuities

-properties are context dependent, it would be fair to say that the <SOS> token
+are context dependent, it would be fair to say that the <SOS> token causes a

-causes a context disruption for the token that comes after <SOS> at the beginning
+context disruption for the token that comes after <SOS> at the beginning of each

 circumvent this problem, one of the most recent being the "sliding-window based